jernejp21/python-flowChart/README.md

 # Daido graph

 *Daido graph* if one sort of flow chart diagrams.
-Name *Daido* is based on company I worked for where I started developing this program.
-The company used this style of flow chart.
+The company I worked for used this style of flow chart.
+It is pretty good for C language, for object-orientaded languages might not work so good.

 These are elements representing the diagram:
 - Start and stop of function